Essential Tips for Organizing Camping Equipment

 7. Use Packing Cubes and Stuff Sacks for Small Items

 These cubes and packing sacks can be used beyond travel.
 They make amazing organizers for small camping items such as socks, toiletries, or cooking tools.
-Instead of a tangled mess in your backpack or storage containers, smaller bags help organize the contents.
+Instead of a tangled mess in your backpack or storage containers, smaller bags help keep the contents organized.

 Cube 1: Toiletries and hygiene